ghini.desktop is a cross-platform program and it will run on unix machines like GNU/Linux and MacOSX, as well as on Windows.

 devinstall-finalize.bat, it is right in your HOME folder, and has been created at the previous step.

-any time you want to update your installation, just start the command prompt and run
+Any time you want to update your installation, just run the

-If you would like to generate and print PDF reports using Ghini’s default report generator then you will need to download and install Apache FOP.
+If you need to generate PDF reports, you can use the XLS based report generator and you will need to download and install Apache FOP.
 After extracting the FOP archive you will need to include the directory you extracted to in your PATH.

 If you choose for PostScript reports, you can use the Mako based report generator and there are no further dependencies.